abhiramasonny/jaithon/packages/jaicv/README.md

   use a generated sampling pattern rather than OpenCV's learned table, so their descriptors compare against each other but not against OpenCV's; Farneback flow follows the paper rather than OpenCV's tuning.
+- **Runs the same numbers**: `read_net_from_onnx` imports a network exported by PyTorch and `run_graph` reproduces PyTorch's own output.
+A non-square residual CNN — convolution, batch norm, ReLU, a skip connection, pooling, flatten, a linear layer and softmax on a 9x15 input — agrees to every printed digit.
+Non-square on purpose: a square test cannot catch an NCHW/OIHW transposition, which is the failure mode an importer actually has.
+  `read_net_from_tensorflow` and `read_net_from_caffe` map onto the same operator vocabulary and the same executor, and `read_torch_state_dict` reads a `.pt` straight — every tensor of a checkpoint, including non-contiguous views, zero-dimensional and empty tensors, and int64, uint8, bool and float64, matches what torch reports.
 - **Exact**: `grab_cut` reproduces OpenCV's segmentation pixel for pixel — intersection-over-union 1.0000 and every pixel agreeing, on a flat rectangle over noise and on a textured ellipse over noise, at three and at four